sdayman/csp-tool/README.md

 ---

-## Reporter Intake Worker
+## Intake Worker

-This is the Worker that accepts the CSP reports submitted by browsers.
+This is the Worker that accepts the CSP violations submitted by browsers.
 (setup details coming soon)

 ---

-## Report Tool Worker
+## Report Worker

 This is the Worker that queries the database and returns CSV reports.
 (setup details coming soon)